mwojnars/hypertag/docs/index.md

 ## Imports

-Variables can also be imported from other Hypertag scripts and Python modules using an _import_ block.
+Variables can be imported from other Hypertag scripts and Python modules using an _import_ block.
 Objects of any type can be imported in this way, including functions and classes: